dsillman2000/sqlite-bulk-load/README.md

 Ensure the following are installed on your system.

+1. SQLite3:
+    - On linux, install with `sudo apt-get install sqlite3`.
+Verify that it is installed with `sqlite3 --version`.
+    - Purpose: database engine for storing & operating on data.

-1. Curl:
+1. Curl (dev only):
     - On linux, install with `sudo apt-get install curl`.
 Verify that it is installed with `curl --version`.
     - Purpose: ability to download public dataset for testing using Shell.

-2. SQLite3:
-    - On linux, install with `sudo apt-get install sqlite3`.
-Verify that it is installed with `sqlite3 --version`.
-    - Purpose: database engine for storing & operating on data.

-3. Python 3:
-    - On linux, install with `sudo apt-get install python3`.
-Verify that it is installed with `python3 --version`.
-    - Purpose: installing the next dependency.

-4. Jinja CLI:
-    - Install with `pip install jinja-cli`.
-Verify that it is installed with `jinja --version`.
-    - Purpose: templating engine for generating SQL statements from Shell.

 ## Usage